zanut/API-Pathfinder/README.md

  **Weather**
 - All weather data
+- Weather Condition at specified date-time
-- Weather Data for the specified date
+- Weather Data for the whole specified date
 - Weather Data for the specified date and hour
 - Weather Data between two date-time
 - Average weather data for the specified date